 Author and Playwright

 Anthony's interest in writing blossomed as editor of two independent periodicals, and his first published article (an interview with actor Martin Landau) was published in SFTV magazine.
 His work has also been published in issues of FILMFAX magazine.
 His stage play Bernard and Bosie: A Most Unlikely Friendship, has been performed in both England and the United States.
-He is co-author of the nonfiction books Merely Players, Pulling Faces, Making Noises, and Stories of the Theatre.
+He is co-author of the nonfiction books The Wit and Wisdom of Barry Morse, Merely Players, Pulling Faces, Making Noises, and Stories of the Theatre.
 Anthony is also co-wrote the defnitive theatrical memoir of actor Barry Morse, Remember With Advantages, and Valiant for Truth: Barry Morse and his Lifelong Association with Bernard Shaw.
-His latest effort is Converations at Warp Speed, a book of interviews with personalities associated with Star Trek, published by BearManor Media.
+His latest solo effort is Converations at Warp Speed, a book of interviews with personalities associated with Star Trek, published by BearManor Media.

 The Legacy of Actor Barry Morse

 With co-author Robert E. Wood, Anthony is working to document, enhance, and maintain recognition of Barry Morse's contributions to the entertainment industry through publicity of his varied work in radio, television, and theatre as actor, director, and writer.
 In addition to their books, this includes establishment of the "Barry Morse Collection" in the L.W.
 Conolly Theatre Archive at the University of Guelph, near Toronto, Ontario, Canada - a respository of Morse papers, scripts, video, audio, memorabilia, theatre programmes, and more.
 A Memorial Bench in Barry's honor has also been placed in St. James's Place, Pall Mall, in London.